Struggling to get kids to practice their writing? This post directs you to some fun Blank Handwriting Worksheets that kids who hate writing will LOVE!

 Kids who hate writing will not enjoy using simple pencil to paper activities – but when the activities are interactive and use different kinds of color tools – these kids will LOVE to try and in turn enhance their writing.

-I’ve compiled a list of 20 print and practice activities which I’ve personally used and plan to in the future from some incredibly amazing online sources!
+I’ve compiled a list of 20 print and practice activities with Blank Handwriting Worksheets, which I’ve personally used and plan to in the future from some incredibly amazing online sources.
 I do have a list of some iPad apps but I will leave those for another post!

 - Free Handwriting pages for Numbers: these activities are simple and effective.
 Use colorful crayons, paint or even highlighters to get kids writing on these!
 Better yet, insert them into dry erase pockets and you’re good to go!